• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Sift an additional 2 cups of flour into the same glass bowl (you used for the first half amount of flour).
-Attach mixer bowl onto the mixer and using the dough hook attachment add and mix in the rest of the flour ½ cup at a time.
+Attach the mixer bowl to the mixer and using the dough hook attachment add and mix in the rest of the flour ½ cup at a time.

-The dough will be crumbly but soft similar to play-dough.
-Knead the dough into a ball, place into the previously floured glass bowl, cover with a lid.
-(Note: the dough will dry quickly if not covered) Set the dough aside and make the white glaze.
+The dough will be crumbly but soft at this stage, similar to play dough in texture.
+Knead the dough into a ball, place it into the previously floured glass bowl, and cover it with a lid or plastic wrap.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds